Rafael-Lin/rafael-lin.github.io/_posts/tutorial_point_wpf_wcf.md

 Why XAML in WPF

-XAML is not only the most widely known feature of WPF, but it's also one of the most misunderstood features.
+XAML is not only the most widhttps://www.pornhub.com/view_video.php?viewkey=ph5cacd08b4c910ely known feature of WPF, but it's also one of the most misunderstood features.
 If you have exposure to WPF, then you must have heard of XAML; but take a note of the following two less known facts about XAML −